priyanshu-7/url-shortener/README.md

 Installation

-Shortened URL: Repalce 'localhost/lnkshrt/' with your website in the input box in index.php
+Shortened URL: Replace 'localhost/lnkshrt/' with your website in the input box in index.php

 Link Length: Replace 'localhost/lnkshrt/' with your website URL in index.php to display correct URL length.